Need the help of a contractor or service provider to help your business?

 Contract disputes often arise because the parties had different expectations as to what the final ‘product’ would look like.

-When you ask any supplier for a quote, you need to let them know what you want to achieve and make sure you get an agreement in writing as to what the final product is that you’re looking to receive.
+When you ask any supplier for a quote, you need to let them know what you want to achieve and make sure you get an agreement in writing as to what the final product or service that you are paying for will include.

 As an example, if you need a full-service e-commerce website with room to add a blog later, that’s important information for your potential supplier to factor into scoping and quoting your project.